PercyMC/emacs-init/README.md

 # emacs-init
-# this file I use for configure my favorite text editor, emacs.
+# This file I use for configure my favorite text editor, emacs.
-# the origin name of the file is .emacs
+# The origin name of the file is .emacs
+# Change mipc.emacs to .emacs